 COST OF DIABETES

 Diabetes economic expenses in the US rose by 26% between 2012 and 2017, after accounting for inflation, because of rising diabetes prevalence and per-person costs[33].
 The population aged 65 and older is most affected by the rise in diabetes prevalence and medical expenses, which adds to the rising financial burden on the Medicare program[33].
 The estimated $327 billion total cost of diabetes diagnosis in 2017 includes $237 billion in direct medical expenses and $90 billion in lost productivity[33].
 Average annual medical costs for individuals with diabetes are $16 750, of which diabetes-related expenses account for $9000 of that total[33].
 Medical costs for those with diabetes are, on average, 2.3 times more expensive than they would be for people without the disease[33].
 The indirect costs of diabetes include increased absenteeism ($3.3 billion) and decreased productivity at work ($26.9 billion) for the employed population, as well as decreased productivity for those who are not in the labor force ($2.3 billion)[33].
-In addition, indirect costs include the inability to work owing to disease-related disability ($37.5 billion) and lost output as a result of 277 000 premature deaths that can be directly linked to diabetes ($19.9 billion)[33].
+In addition, indirect costs include the inability to work due to disease-related disability ($37.5 billion) and lost output as a result of 277 000 premature deaths that can be directly linked to diabetes ($19.9 billion)[33].

 TREATMENT

 The course of treatment for diabetes varies from patient to patient depending on test results, particularly the levels of blood glucose[34].
-Blood glucose control is the main objective of every treatment plan to avoid problems[34].
-The primary treatment focuses for T1DM are insulin therapy, medication taken orally, exercise, and a diabetic diet[34].
-The primary goals of T2DM are first weight loss and dietary advice.
-In the severe event where the aforementioned techniques fail to regulate blood glucose levels, oral medication will be administered next[34].
+Blood glucose control is the main objective of every treatment plan to avoid related problems[34].
+The primary treatment targeting T1DM are insulin therapy, medication taken orally, exercise, and a diabetic diet[34].
+The primary goals of T2DM are weight loss and dietary advice.
+In the severe event where the aforementioned techniques fail to regulate blood glucose levels, oral medication will be administered [34].

 CONCLUSION

 Numerous diseases affect those who have them and diabetes is one of those diseases that have significant financial consequences for those who have it and it can also be lethal.
-Type 1 diabetes and type 2 diabetes are the two types.
+T1DM and T2DM are the two types of diabetes mellitus.
 The former is more prevalent among children, whereas the latter is more prevalent among adults.
-However, there are risk factors that have been identified in children that could lead to the development of type 2 diabetes and have a negative impact on their health.
+However, there are risk factors that have been identified in children that could lead to the development of T2DM and have a negative impact on their health.
 Diabetes is known to cause other severe complications in patients, resulting in even more misery and premature death.
 Individuals' chances of developing diabetes are also affected by their race and ethnicity.
-Perhaps this is related to the social and economic factors surrounding these races.
-People suffering from this disease, fortunately, have intervention methods as well as treatment options.
+Perhaps this is related to the social and economic factors among these races.
+In people suffering from this disease, fortunately, interventions as well as treatment options are available.

 REFERENCES